The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

 * * Lemure Souls are the blue orbs in the gauge above
   * Void Reaper and Cross Reaper seem to have a 1.5s global cooldown, meaning they will be much faster than all of your other weapon skills.
   * We are unsure if Void Reaper and Cross Reaper will have positional requirements, but we believe they may.
   * Just like Gibbet and Gallows, using one will buff the other, so you will alternate.
-It doesn’t matter which one you start on.
+It is highly likely that you will be encouraged to start with Void Reaper, similar to what they have done with Gibbet / Gallows
 * You spend 2 stacks of Lemure X on Lemure Slice or Lemure Scythe

   * Lemure X are the purple orbs in the gauge above.